Soffos-Inc/soffosai-js/README.md

 ```
 "soffosai:on-request" - dispatched when a http request is sent to Soffosai API,
 "soffosai:on-response" - dispatched when a http response is received,
-"soffosai:node-start" - dispatched when a node is run,
-"soffosai:node-end" - dispatched when a node receives a response,
 "soffosai:pipeline-start" - dispatched when a pipeline starts to run,
 "soffosai:pipeline-end" - dispatched when the pipeline run ended with success,
 "soffosai:on-service-error" -  dispatched when there is an error on the http request